ctianphilip/INFO550_Git/README.md

 How to run, type in your command line:

 	(1)# you will need to install some R packages.
-The required packages can be installed using R commands.

-		install.packages('ggplot2')
+		here

+		rmarkdown

+		ggplot2

 	(2)# first change your pwd to this INFO550_Git directory.